sprngr/recipes/2018-06-06-currywurst.md

 - Dice onions, place into pot and caramelize.
 - Combine onions with diced tomatoes and can of paste.
 - Mix in onion powder, paprika, and curry powder.
+- Add a little water if it is too thick.

 - Boil bratwurst in water for about 10 minutes, then sear on grill and/or skillet.
 - Slice and pour over with sauce, mix with sauce, or use sauce for dipping.
 It's your food.